What Happened To Milli Vanilli's Producer, Frank Farian?

 Frank Fabian, however, had his previous band, Boney M, to fall back on.
 Though he had been accused of withholding money from his performers and being exploitative, he retained the intellectual property that had made him rich.
 In recent years, he has cashed in on the Boney M discography with a lucrative stage show, "Daddy Cool," a jukebox musical based on their music, which has played to audiences in London in 2006, Berlin in 2007, and other European cities since.

-Frank Farian lives in Miami
+Frank Farian lived in Miami and passed away in 2024

 In 1990 Farian spoke out about the reaction to the Milli Vannilli lip-synch scandal, saying it was overblown.
 He told the LA Times, "What was the betrayal?
 Did anyone in America believe that the Village People or the Monkees really sang themselves?
 The Archies?
 Please.
 Everyone's been doing it for 25 years."